MichaelRafferty/ConTroll/README.md

-# BalticonReg
+# ConTroll
-Online Registration for Conventions originally built for Balticon
+Online Registration for Conventions

-This is the newer combined repository with all of the features of the Registration System in a single GitHub repository.

-This is the only one under active development at this time.
+ConTroll is designed as an all in one system to support registration for conventions.
+It supports on-line, mail-in, and on-site registration.

+ConTroll is freely available for use under the XXX License.
+Local changes are allowed, but all changes to ConTroll must be freely offered to the ConTroll developers for potential integration into the system.

+The system is under active development by a team of developers and has functions currently in development to support:
+    Art Show Related Functions
+    Extending Vendor registrations to include Artists and Art Show spaces

+Planned future additions:
+    Membership Portal to review and add to a person's memberships Extended Reporting options

 Registration Tools in this Repository:

-Composer: Add-on's to PHP tracked by Composer
+Composer: Add-on's to PHP tracked by Composer (composer.json and composer.lock)
 atcon: Onsite Registration Processing and Management
   Current:
-      admin: Administer on-site reg
+      admin: Administer on-site reg system
-      regpos: Point of Sale (Check-in and Cashier
+      regpos: Point of Sale (Check-in and Cashier)
       printform: Print arbitary badges
-      volRollover: Volunteer Rollover for sufficient hours worked In port (process) from old system: (not yet completed) Art Show Cashier
+      volRollover: Volunteer Rollover for sufficient hours worked In port (process) from old system: (not yet completed) Art Show Cashier and other Art Show related functions

 onlinereg: Web Based Registration and membership checking onlinereg/reg_control: Registration Administration, control, and reports
   Current:
-      Membership Graphs
+      Administration (Users, Convention Setup, Vendor Setup, Merge People Records) Membership Graphs
-      Mail/Admin Registration
+      Mail-in/Manual Registration
       Badge List/Transfer/Rollover
       Attendence Graphs
       Coupon Management
       Vendor Mangement
-  In reg_control, but still in old format (functions, but not updated)
-    People - manage information about the people in the database Artist
+        In progress: extending vendor to handle artists In reg_control, but still in old format (functions, but not updated) People - manage information about the people in the database Artshow related items including Art Control
-    Artshow
-    Free Badges - create free badges and add people to receive a free badge Art Control
+    Free Badges - create free badges and add people to receive a free badge Reports
-    Reports
     Club Management
+    Old Format Manual Registration screen if needed for special changes not yet ported to new screens
 vendor: Vender requests/approval/registration
+    In progress: extending vendor to support art show requests/approval/registration

 Older Repositories not yet ported:
   OnlineArt